Tommac1/Raspberry-GPIO-Watcher/README.md

 # RaspberryGPIOWatcher

-Program to watch signal on Raspi Pins and Display their status on touchscreen.
+Program to watch signal on Raspi Pins and display their status on touchscreen.

 # Used technologies